estellechoi/TIL/javascript/howJavascriptWorks.md

 }
 ```

-This callback function throws an error, but the error would be not catched.
+This callback function throws an error, but the error would be not caught.
 This is because the caller of the callback is not the `setTimeout()` but the event loop.
 When the call stack has nothing more to execute, the event loop calls back a callback function.
 At that time, `setTimeout()` has already been removed from the runtime and never exists.
 Any exception handled in `catch { .. }` statement should be from `setTimeout()` not the callback.
 So, how can be the errors from callbacks handled?

 <br>